 The PRC economy has grown significantly since the PRC government introduced economic reforms in the late 1970s.
 This growth has accelerated since China entered the World Trade Organization in 2001.
 The China capital market has experienced rapid growth ever since the global financial crisis occurred in late 2008.
 PRC domestic companies are looking for opportunities in China as well as abroad to increase their presence in the global market.
 It is expected that financing activities such as mergers and acquisitions, and initial public offerings, will become more prosperous than before.
 Financial consultancy services are particularly important in these kind of transactions as consultants can assist their clients with strategy planning and other professional services.
-The financial consultancy market has been growing rapidly in recent years driven by factors including rising prosperous M&A and financing activities, strong government support in terms of regulating policies and measures, enhanced participation of more parties and growing awareness of the importance of financial consultancy by downstream enterprises.
-Based on expert interviews and primary market research conducted by Frost & Sullivan, it is estimated that, from 2013 to 2017, the overall financial consultancy market in China increased from RMB136.9 billion to RMB257.2 billion at a compound annual growth rate, or CAGR, of 17.1%; and looking forward, it is forecasted that the economy in China will maintain a steady growth momentum over the next 5 years, and by 2022 the financial consultancy market is expected to reach RMB506.0 billion, at a CAGR of 14.2%.
+The financial consultancy market has been growing rapidly in recent years driven by factors including rising prosperous M&A and financing activities, strong government support in terms of regulating policies and measures, enhanced participation of more parties and growing awareness of the importance of financial consultancy market in China has increased from RMB136.9 billion to RMB257.2 billion at a compound annual growth rate, or CAGR, of 17.1%.
+Looking forward, it is forecasted that the economy in China will maintain steady growth momentum over the next 5 years, and by 2022, and the financial consultancy market is expected to reach RMB506.0 billion, at a CAGR of 14.2%.
+(Source: Industry Overview report by Frost Sullivan Information Ltd.)